 Accommodations must be available at or close to the congress center.
 Accommodations should be of good quality, in terms of that normally found in the area.
 Different levels of accommodations should be available to meet different budgets: Allowance should be made for single, double or multiple-occupancy as preferred.

 Where it is not possible to arrange for accommodations within reasonable walking from the congress center, free transportation should be available at frequent intervals during the day.
 Arrangements must be made by the sponsoring society for the provision of transportation to and from all events authorized by the IEA Triennial Congress.
-It is especially important that adequate transport be provided between the local airport, and rail or bus stations and the congress location, or that delegates be aware in advance of the public transport facilities available.
+It is especially important that delegates are adequately informed in advance of the public transport facilities available between the local airport, and rail or bus stations and the congress location.
 Consideration should be given to having an information desk at the airport and station or to providing full details of the congress to the normal information agencies.

 For registration, promotion, and publication, the following criteria that will apply: